ludesdeveloper/kubernetes-talk/README.md

 | cronjobs |
 | horizontalpodautoscalers |
 | etc |
-> You can issue command "kubectl api-resources" in your cluster
+> You can issue command `kubectl api-resources` in your cluster

 You can read [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) for understanding Kubernetes Objects